 As you can imagine the areas we work in, and the people and cats we deal with, are all diverse, but they have one thing in common - they need our help!
 Without the branch's cat work, there would be lots more unhappy cats across the area.

-We are a group of just over 40 volunteers.
+We are a group of almost 50 volunteers.
 We rescue and rehome cats and kittens in our area, which may have come in for various reasons - sometimes people move and leave their cat, sometimes their owner dies, sometimes they are found wandering or injured, and sometimes they are handed in when people just can't cope anymore.

 - We help with feral colonies, and our dedicated team of volunteers do their best to trap, neuter, and relocate (where possible) these feral cats.